Common reasons for GST registration rejection

 However, attaching a consent letter is mandatory.

-Look at the Show Cause Notice demanding consent letter and other documents for proof of ownership.
+Look at the Show cause notice demanding a consent letter and other documents for proof of ownership.

 Whether it should be notarized?
 Earlier attaching a consent letter on a blank paper used to work but now we are observing a large number of cases where notice specifically demands a consent letter on a stamp paper.